aklusa022/LicensingSystem/README.md

 1. Ensure that Python 3.7+ is installed on your computer along with MySQL Workbench (or other database management software), along with MySQL Server 8+
 2. Unzip file and open the Licensing System directory in your terminal.
-3. Execute ```pip install -r requirements.txt```
+3. Execute ```pip install -r requirements.txt``` to install dependencies
 4. Open MySQL Workbench and connect to the MySQL Server you wish to use.
 You will see an open prompt where you can execute queries.
-Paste the following:
+Paste the following in order to properly setup the database:

 ```